-We are an encouraging and welcoming group and we're excited to provide services to all men, regardless of orientation.
+We are an encouraging and welcoming group and we're excited to provide services to anyone who identifies as male and/or trans, regardless of orientation.

 The GMHC accepts administrative volunteers to help on an as-needed basis!
 If you identify as a queer, trans, gay, or bisexual man, please email email@example.com with a list of available Sunday afternoons to sign up for a shift.
 Applications are considered on a rolling basis.